Sleep disorders affect over 60 million Americans each year.

 Learning to calm down the mind is like stepping down the brainwave stairs into the arena of theta, delta, and deep sleep.

 This means we need to learn how to calm down, how to breathe deeply, and how to quiet the mind.
 This is not always an easy task!
-But this is why we’ve created this article, to teach you how to become calmer so that you can get your beauty and brilliance sleep.
+But this is why we’ve created this article, to teach you how to become calmer so that you can get your beauty and brilliant sleep.

 First let’s talk about the 3 basic steps to enter into any type of meditation.